sinnerJoe/autobrancher/README.md

   *Add this string at the end of /etc/bash.bashrc:*

     alias autobrancher="node %PATH_TO_THE_REPO_FOLDER%/index.js"

+    Reopen the terminal/VS Code

 - **Windows CMD/Powershell**

   Put the autobrancher.bat file in a PATH directory or add the cloned directory to the PATH variable.

+  Reopen the terminal/VS Code